-How to make grapefruit essential oil without all the distilling equipment!
+How to make grapefruit-infused oil without all the distilling equipment!
 This is the method I use for making grapefruit-infused oil from scratch, that doesn’t require distilling.

 After having such success in making my own lavender oil from the fresh lavender out in my garden, I wanted to take it a step further and make my own grapefruit oil!

-But for those of us whose kitchens aren’t filled with essential oil distilling equipment, flower/herb/fruit-infused “essential” oil is as close as we get.
+If your kitchen isn’t filled with this distilling equipment, then making a flower/herb/fruit-infused “essential” oil is as close as you can get.
 Keep in mind that this oil will be less concentrated than true essential oil.

 Grapefruit oil benefits